The Hidden Risks of Microsoft 365 Copilot: Protecting Your Data

 Ghost Edit – Version history resurrects deleted prompts; attackers harvest “cleaned” text.

-Each attack undercuts a core pillar of security - confidentiality, integrity, or availability - long before traditional defenses even noticed.
+Each attack undercuts a core pillar of security-confidentiality, integrity, or availability-long before traditional defenses even notice.

 Why Legacy Defences Would Likely Miss Them

 App-layer wrappers see traffic only after Microsoft decrypts it.
-Nightfall says they miss 73 percent of PII leaks in LLM flows.
+Nightfall reports that they miss 73 percent of PII leaks in LLM flows.

 SIEMs log URLs, not latent prompts.